ssande7/pytf-web/README.md

 For login details, a file containing comma-separated (with no whitespace) usernames and argon2 password hashes, one per line, is required via the `--users` flag.
-This should include an entry the special "worker" user, and can be generated with the provided `pytf-hash-users` tool from a similarly formatted file with plaintext passwords (see [`test_users.csv`](test_users.csv) for an example):
+This should include an entry for the special "worker" user, and can be generated with the provided `pytf-hash-users` tool from a similarly formatted file with plaintext passwords (see [`test_users.csv`](test_users.csv) for an example):
 ```